When Insight isn't Enough

 Professional Director

-A certified clinical psychologist and cognitive-behavioral therapist (CBT).
+A certified clinical psychologist and Cognitive-Behavioral therapist (CBT).

-Dr Adress is a co-director of the 'CBT Center – Expert Clinic.'
+Dr Adres is a co-director of the 'CBT Center – Expert Clinic.'
 He is the founder and director of the School for Integrative Cognitive-Behavioral Psychotherapy, which has been training certified professionals in the cognitive-behavioral approach for over a decade.
 As co‑founder of the CBC Training Institute, Dr. Adres brings evidence‑based CBT methods to coaching with the highest professional standards.

 Sharon Har-Noy Pilcher